🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 • Difficulties getting reimbursement and pricing drugs: Health insurance companies, government programs, or individuals must cover the cost of drugs, and companies aren’t always able to secure the money they need.
 Sometimes, companies are pressured to lower the price of drugs to make them more accessible, and this can result in financial struggles for the company.

-• Industry competition: As mentioned, when patents run out, pharma companies can struggle to keep up with competitors that develop cheaper generic versions of drugs.
+• Industry competition: As mentioned, when patents run out, pharma companies may struggle to keep up with competitors that develop cheaper generic versions of drugs.
 In addition, during the drug development phase, it’s not uncommon for multiple companies to be working on medications to treat the same illness.
 If one company can make it to trials or get approval first, this can put them way ahead of the competition, especially if it results in patent exclusivity.

 • Litigation and liability: In the pharmaceutical industry, lawsuits are common.
 Drugs can also be recalled from the market if they’re found to be unsafe.